raceychan/ididi/README.md

 - Usage of factory

-- Visualize the dependency graph(beta)
+- Visualize the dependency graph

 - Circular Dependency Detection